Tax Information for 2023 Coverage

 Important things to keep in mind about filing your taxes:

-If you received premium tax credit amounts (financial help) in 2022 and you do not file your tax return with IRS Form 8962 to reconcile your tax credit, you will not be able to receive the premium tax credit in future years until you file your 2022 tax return.
-If your filing or income information has changed since you applied for healthcare coverage, you may have to pay back some or all of the premium tax credit amounts (financial help) you received.
-1095-A forms CANNOT be emailed or faxed.
-If you’ve misplaced your 1095- A form, please contact our call center for assistance.
+If you received Advance Premium Tax Credits (APTCs) in 2023 and you do not file your tax return with IRS Form 8962 to reconcile your APTCs, you may not be able to receive APTCs in future years until you complete Form 8962 and file it with your 2023 federal income tax return.
+If your filing or income information has changed since you applied for health coverage, you may have to pay back some or all of the Advance Premium Tax Credit amounts (financial help) you received.
+1095-A Forms CANNOT be emailed or faxed.
+If you’ve misplaced your Form 1095-A, please contact our call center for assistance.

 Frequently Asked Questions